Military Knights of Windsor: History

-The Alms Knights of St. George's Chapel were constituted by King Edward III following the Battle of Crécy (1346), when many knights captured by the French were forced to liquidate their estates to raise ransom money in order to secure their release.
-At the original establishment of the Order of the Garter and its chapel at Windsor (1348), veteran warriors were called to "serve God continually in prayer".
-In the statutes of the College of St. George's, a community of twenty-six bedesmen, called Alms Knights or Poor Knights, were appointed.
-Their duties included attending four services per day and praying for the sovereign and the knights of the Order of the Garter.

-The Alms Knights were a chantry, a religious foundation organised to pray for its patron.
+The original Alms Knights of St. George's Chapel were constituted by King Edward III following the Battle of Crécy (1346), when many knights captured by the French were forced to liquidate their estates to raise ransom money to fund their release.
+From its foundation in 1348, the Order of the Garter and its chapel at Windsor (1348) asked veterans to "serve God continually in prayer".
+In the statutes of the College of St. George's, a community of twenty-six bedesmen, who were named Alms Knights, were appointed.
+The Alms Knights were a chantry: a religious foundation organised to pray for its patron.
 Poor Knights were originally impoverished retired military officers.
-They were required to pray daily for the Sovereign and Knights Companions of the Order of the Garter; in return, they received 12 pennies per day and 40 shillings per year, and were lodged in Windsor Castle.
-Poverty was an important attribute of bedesmen, and indeed if any Poor Knight were to acquire assets with annual income of £20 or more, he would be removed from the college.
+They were required to pray daily for the Sovereign and Knight Companions of the Order of the Garter, and to attend four church services per day: for which they received 12 pennies per day and 40 shillings per year and were accommodated in Windsor Castle.
+Membership was exclusive to retired military officers whose annual income was less than £20.

-King Henry VIII halved their number to thirteen and Elizabeth I re-founded the order in 1559.
-At his restoration, King Charles II increased the number to eighteen.
+King Henry VIII halved their number to thirteen and Elizabeth I re-founded their order in 1559.
+King Charles II increased their number to eighteen.
 King William IV renamed them the Military Knights of Windsor in 1833.

-Today, the Military Knights, who are no longer necessarily poor but are still retired military officers, participate in the Order's processions, escorting the Knights and Ladies of the Garter and attending the daily services in St. George's Chapel.
-They are not members of the Order itself, nor are they automatically a knight of any chivalric order.

 Governor

-The office of Governor of the Military Knights of Windsor is part of the Royal Household of the Sovereign of the United Kingdom, and dates from the mid-sixteenth century.
-Since 1905, the role has been controlled by the Constable of Windsor Castle, having formerly been responsible to the Dean of Windsor.
-Since 1906 the Governor has always been a senior retired officer.
+The office of Governor of the Military Knights of Windsor is part of the Royal Household of the Sovereign of the United Kingdom, and is responsible to the Constable and Governor of Windsor Castle.
+It was formerly responsible to the Dean of Windsor.